wxGlade/wxGlade/examples/matplotlib3/Readme.txt

 This example does not work with wxPython 2.8.
-A matplotlib version 2 should be fine.
-Only version 2.1.1 has been tested.
+A matplotlib version >= 2.2 is required.